DevDanielOB/teste-back-end/README.md

 ### 6. Run the Tests
 Run the tests
 bash
-npm test -- For unit tests
+yarn test -- For unit tests
 bash
-npm test:cov -- For unit tests with coverage bash
+yarn test:cov -- For unit tests with coverage bash
 ```